Modern Slavery Act 2015

 Luxfer’s internal policies include:

-As part of Luxfer’s ongoing commitment to identify and mitigate the risk of modern slavery in its supply chains, the following steps will be taken:
+As part of Luxfer’s ongoing commitment to identify and mitigate the risk of modern slavery in its supply chains, the following steps will continue to be undertaken:

 - continued protection of whistleblowers in accordance with the Luxfer Whistleblowing Policy.

-Luxfer will provide appropriate training to employees to ensure a high level of awareness and understanding of the risks and implications of modern slavery in all areas of the Luxfer businesses and their supply chains.
+Luxfer will continue to provide appropriate training to its employees to ensure a high level of awareness and understanding of the risks and implications of modern slavery in all areas of it business, including its supply chains.